kubeflow/community/committee-distribution/README.md

-The Kubeflow Distribution Committee (KDC) is a vendor-neutral body dedicated to supporting a healthy ecosystem of solutions by prioritizing the development, sustainability, interoperability, and distribution of individual Kubeflow sub-projects.
+The Kubeflow Distribution Committee (KDC) is a vendor-neutral body dedicated to supporting a healthy ecosystem of solutions by prioritizing the development, sustainability, interoperability, and distribution of individual Kubeflow Subprojects.

 The [charter](charter.md) defines the scope and governance of the KDC.